ClementRepository/TerraformforAbsoluteBeginners/14-Project 14 Ansible/Ansible.md

 For example, if we were to try to start up multiple Ec2 instances, you could start each one at a time.
 However, Ansible would be able to help start them all at once and manage them. _Terraform is another tool that can instantly be able to start these resources up._

 ## Objective
-You will learn about the different aspects of Ansible's tools, and be able to create your own inventory and playbook after installing all the necessary prerequisites.
+You will learn about the different aspects of Ansible playbooks and inventory files, and use that knowledge to create your own.

 ## Links